synapse

 Compression Stockings

-These stockings provide compression to the legs to help decrease peripheral venous pooling and increase venous return to the heart.
-The most effective stockings offer at least 30-40 mmHg of compression and are waist high.
+These stockings compress the legs to help decrease peripheral venous pooling and increase venous return to the heart.
+The most effective stockings offer at least 30-40 mmHg of compression and are waist-high.

 Physical Counter Maneuvers

-Patients are encouraged to be observant for symptoms associated with presyncope; these can include lightheadedness, dizziness, weakness, and vision changes.
+Patients are encouraged to be observant of presyncope symptoms, including lightheadedness, dizziness, weakness, and vision changes.
 When these symptoms occur, patients should lie down immediately.
-If lying down is not possible, patients should try to move around and especially use their leg muscles.
-Some patients stand on their toes, others cross their legs and flex the muscle in the legs and buttocks in an attempt to drive blood out of the legs and encourage blood flow from the legs to the heart.
+If lying down is impossible, patients should try use their leg muscles.
+Some patients stand on their toes, others cross their legs and flex the muscles in the legs and buttocks to drive blood out of the legs and encourage blood flow from the legs to the heart.

 Temperature